betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 )
 ```

-- **In play:** checking whether the event has gone in play - as odds change so much in the run I only want to use this strategy pre-play.
+- **Not in play:** checking whether the event has gone in play - as odds change so much in the run I only want to use this strategy pre-play.
 If this cell is blank it means it's not displaying the 'in-play' flag, so it's safe to place.

 ``` excel hl_lines="7"
 =IF(